MicDMar/Koloni-Locker-Documentation/API/Basic Routes/lock.md

-# Lock Locker - DEPRICATD
+# Lock Locker - DEPRICATED

 Send a lock request for a specific locker.
 You are only allowed to lock a locker this way if you own it and it is set to the proper mode.